-The employer filed an appeal from the December 24, 2015, (reference 02) unemployment insurance decision that allowed benefits based upon a discharge from employment.
+The employer filed an appeal from the December 24, 2015, (reference 01) unemployment insurance decision that allowed benefits based upon a discharge from employment.
 The parties were properly notified about the hearing.
 A telephone hearing was held on January 22, 2016.
 Claimant participated and was represented by Tyler Johnston, Attorney at Law.
 Employer participated through company director, April King, and business manager, Sheila Townsend.
 Employer's Exhibit 1 was received.
-This decision is identical to 15A-UI-14372-DL-T excepting the employer account numbers.